tfagerlind/backendcase/README.md

 # Todo

-* Create MongoDB
 * Ensure that the database have automatic retention
+* Create Webhook listener
 * Create Webserver
-* Create Webhook listener
+* Ensure persistent storage
 * Make the number of maximum items configurable
 * Configure the number of concurrent events
+* Get rid of warnings when starting mongodb

 # Useful Links
 https://hub.docker.com/_/mongo